Praetorian301/FreeriderHD-Track-Downloader/README.md

 Main track downloader with code extraction, stats, and download tools.

 **About**
-Project overview, roadmap, and future features.
+Project overview, roadmap, and the future features that will be added.

 **Popular**
-Browse featured tracks with quick preview, copy, and download.
+Browse featured and popular tracks with quick preview, copy, and download.

 ---